-* AdoredByTheNetwork: Impressed by ''Queen for a Day'''s high ratings, NBC president Robert Kintner decided to expand the show's running time from 30 minutes to 45 minutes in order for the network to sell more commercials, at a then premium rate of $4,000 per minute.
+* AdoredByTheNetwork: Impressed by ''Queen for a Day'''s high ratings, NBC president Robert E. Kintner expanded the show's running time from 30 minutes to 45 minutes in order for the network to sell more commercials, at a then premium rate of $4,000 per minute.

 * KeepCirculatingTheTapes: Most of the show has been destroyed per standard network practices of the day.
 17 episodes and a partial 18th are known to exist of the original run — two Mutual, four NBC (plus the partial), and eleven ABC (mostly from 1964).
 In 2005, First Look Media released a three-disc DVD set containing seven full episodes and fragments of another five, all with their commercials intact.

 ** Several episodes appear on various public-domain compilations, with the "Classic Game Shows & More" DVD set containing a 45-minute episode from March 1958 (taped at the Moulin Rouge) and a half-hour Circus Day show from 1963.

 ** The Internet Archive has the aforementioned [[http://archive.org/details/1958EpisodeOfqueenForADay March 1958]] and [[http://archive.org/details/queenforaday1963 1963]] episodes, plus one from [[https://archive.org/details/Queen_For_A_Day October 17, 1960.]]